About Us

 COMMITTEES

-The Board of Trustees establishes committees to carry out most of the operations of the church.
+The Board of Trustees establishes committees to carry out most of the operations of the congregation.
 Committee chairs are either appointed by the Board or the Nomination Committee.
 The committees and their chairpersons are listed below.

 Aesthetics